Motiur Rahman Mollik

 Motiur Rahman Mollik (মতিউর রহমান মল্লিক; 1950 – 2010) was a poet lyricist, compositor, writer, organizer, researcher, editor, singer and a cultural leader.
 He was one of the modern poets of Bengali literature.

 Biography

 He is often called the poet of Renaissance and is remembered after the name of Kazi Nazrul Islam, the national poet of Bangladesh.
 His surviving works include articles consists of around two thousand songs, four poetry books, two lyrical and one juvenile books.
 Some of his works have been translated in many languages and some have been included in the text books for the young learners.

 Life

 Motiur Rahman Mollik was born at the village Baruipara under Bagherhat Sadar Thana of Bagherhat District.
-Thai village is adjacent to the memorable Shat Gambuj Mosque of great Khan Jahan Ali.
 He was the last child of the three sons and two daughters.
-Mollik was the youngest child of late Munshi Kayem Uddin Mollik.
+Mollik was the youngest child of Munshi Kayem Uddin Mollik.
 His mother was Asia Khatun.
-Eldest brother Janab Ahmed Ali.
-Mollik is a renowned teacher Poet.
-Poet Motiur Rahman was named as Abdul Matin by his father.
-Respectable teacher from chowmuhuny Maulana Abdur Rab who was also a teacher of internationally famous Alem-E-Din Maulana Delwar Hossain Sayedee made a conversion from Abdul Matin to Motiur Rahman to sweeten his name.
-At the age of 34, he married Sabina Yesmin, with whom he had two daughters: Jummy Nahdia and Nazmy Natia, and one son: Hassan Munhamanna.
+At the age of 34, he married Sabina Yesmin, with whom he had two daughters and one son.